 Colleen Callahan

-Passionate about pushing the limits of clay crafting functional pottery designed for everyday use, Colleen is also drawn to alternative firing techniques inspired by nature.
-She founded the studio as a community for potters of all skill levels to explore, experiment, and refine their craft in a supportive environment.
+Driven by a deep passion for clay and its possibilities, Colleen creates thoughtfully crafted functional pottery intended for everyday use, while also exploring alternative firing techniques inspired by the natural world.
+She established the studio as a welcoming community where ceramic artists of all levels can explore, experiment, and evolve their practice in a supportive and inspiring environment.

 @jewelltownpottery